 Direct Instruction, also commonly referred to as explicit or systematic teaching, is a method by which teachers address their students with clear and coherent lessons, which are generally broken down into small steps and deliberately sequenced.
 Teachers will use modeling and think-alouds to help students conceptualize the material.
 After each step, students practice the new skills, often with the guidance of the teacher.
 The method focuses on explicitly teaching material (i.e. "An exponent is ...
-Here is an example of an exponent") as well as providing students with ample opportunities to
+Here is an example of an exponent") as well as providing students with ample opportunities to practice the skill and demonstrate understanding.

-Ronald Reagan Academy - Ronald Reagan Academy serves students from rural, socioeconomically disadvantaged backgrounds.
-The focus on mathematics, English, history, science, and physical fitness will prepare students to succeed in a university curriculum and capitalistic society. practice the skill and demonstrate understanding.
 Direct instruction is a teacher-directed, skills-oriented approach strongly supported by research.
-For example, a Fordham Foundation (see footnote) report found: In only one approach, the Direct Instruction (DI) model, were participating students near or at national norms in math and language and close to national norms in reading.
-Students in ... the other Follow Through approaches-learning, language experience, developmentally discovery appropriate practices, and open education--often performed worse than the control group.
+For example, a Fordham Foundation (see footnote) report found:

+In only one approach, the Direct Instruction (DI) model, were participating students near or at national norms in math and language and close to national norms in reading.
+Students in ... the other Follow Through approaches--discovery learning, language experience, developmentally appropriate practices, and open education--often performed worse than the control group.
 This poor performance came in spite of tens of thousands of additional dollars provided for each classroom each year."

 In a more generalized sense, teacher-led or lecture-based instruction will also be frequently used that may or may not be specifically termed "direct instruction."